 - No motorized vehicles are permitted on municipal recreational trails.

 - Trails are not maintained in the winter months - use them at your own risk.

 Chatham-Kent Public Health off-road safety recommendations.

-Parks By-Law #19-2016 is to be followed on all trails and park pathways.
+Public Parks & Recreation By-Law is to be followed on all trails and park pathways.

 Chatham-Kent Trails Council